Advanced Liver Disease Evaluation in India

 What Are Liver Diseases?

-In advanced stages where liver function deteriorates significantly, liver transplantation may become the most effective treatment option.
+In advanced stages where liver function deteriorates significantly, liver transplant surgery may become the most effective treatment option.
 Careful evaluation and multidisciplinary management are necessary to determine the appropriate treatment strategy for each patient.

 Key Functions of the Liver